skuethe/grafana-oss-team-sync/README.md

 I created this project to get into Go development and as such, it is probably far from being perfect.
 Keep an open mind to that and feel free to [contribute](#contributing) if you want to optimize or extend its functionality.

 The idea is to use `grafana-oss-team-sync` as an FOSS tool to create **teams**, **users** and even **folders** in Grafana and keep them (and their permissions) in sync with a configured source.
-This functionality _does_ exist in Grafana itself ("Team Sync"), but is a is an [enterprise feature][1] and as such only usable with an appropriate license key.
+This functionality _does_ exist in Grafana itself ("Team Sync"), but is a is an [enterprise feature][enterprisefeature] and as such only usable with an appropriate license key.

 Sources are internally setup as plugins, which can be easily extended to others in the future.
 Currently the following sources are supported: